openvinotoolkit/openvino/docs/notebooks/hugging-face-hub-with-output.rst

     To disable this warning, you can either:
     	- Avoid using `tokenizers` before the fork if possible
     	- Explicitly set the environment variable TOKENIZERS_PARALLELISM=(true | false)
-    2024-09-24 01:13:10.420082: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-10-08 02:29:42.074725: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-09-24 01:13:10.454873: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-10-08 02:29:42.108881: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-09-24 01:13:11.041395: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-10-08 02:29:42.698091: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Initialize and Convert the Model Automatically using OVModel class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 To load a Transformers model and convert it to the OpenVINO format on
 the fly, you can set ``export=True`` when loading your model.
 The model